 Folklorico is Constantly Changing Even Today

-Now, let’s thinks of a more contemporary example which shows the ways in which Mexican Folkloric dances are influenced by and react to contemporary dance trends.
-Folkloric dance companies are known for their staged presentations of dances as performed by a community of people.
+Now, let’s thinks of a more contemporary example which shows the ways in which Mexican folklorico dances are influenced by and react to contemporary dance trends.
+Folklorico dance companies are known for their staged presentations of dances as performed by a community of people.
 Anthony Shay in “Choreographing Identities: Folk Dance, Ethnicity, and Festival in the United States and Canada” (2006) argues that dance communities borrow styles and ideas from folkloric dance companies.
 He quotes an interview in which Amalia Hernández of the Ballet Folklórico de México recounted the following story:

 With only a small trace of irony, Hernandez describes being invited to judge a contest of traditional dancing in culturally conservative Veracruz.
 Watching the competition, Hernandez discovered that the participants were openly incorporating steps she had invented for her classic Ballet Folklórico de México suite.
 “I didn’t say a thing” she recalls with a big smile.
 “The tradition is like a river of style that goes on (Segal 1997, 67).”

-This is yet another example showing the ways in which Dance influences are two-fold and form a circular pattern.
+This is yet another example showing the ways in which dance influences are two-fold and form a circular pattern.
 In other words, just as we are influenced by the dances of the community of people they are influenced by the folkloric dances presented by companies on stage, on television, via the internet etc. Both examples reveal this circular effect, where communities inspire the staging of the dances and vice versa.
 By carefully analyzing the dances, we can start thinking about the contradictions expressed.

-I argue that Folkloric dances are influenced by their historic and political surroundings, as well as, modern day influences.
+I argue that folklorico dances are influenced by their historic and political surroundings, as well as, modern day influences.
 In addition, they are dynamic, fluid and travel across communities in a circular manner.
 It’s time we start analyzing the dances to think about the many contradictions they express.
 What do you think?

 Announcement: The book Dancing Throughout Mexican History (1325-1910) by Sanjuanita Martínez-Hunter and edited by Gabriela Mendoza-Garcia is scheduled to be released in October 2018.
 It will be available for purchase through amazon.
 I will post more details at a later date.